thusoy/pwm-server/README.md

 Development
 -----------

-Run the unit tests to make sure you don't break anything - keep the test coverage up.
+Install the package and the test requirements:

+    $ virtualenv venv
+    $ . venv/bin/activate
+    $ pip install -e .[test]

+Keep test coverage up with unit tests, run them like this:

+    $ nosetests pwm_server

-To test the integration, add pwm.local to your hosts config, and start the virtual machine with the web servers configured:
+To run the integration tests, which also tests the web server config and SSL handling, add pwm.local to your hosts config, and start the virtual machine:

     $ vagrant up

-This should start a VM with nginx, lighttpd and apache installed, running on port 8000, 8001 and 8002, respectively.
+This should start a VM with nginx, <del>lighttpd</del><sup>1</sup> and <del>apache</del><sup>2</sup> installed, running on port 8000, 8001 and 8002, respectively.

+Run the integration test suite against any of them like this:

+    $ PWM_SERVER_TEST_URI=https://pwm.local:8000 nosetests integration_tests

 Make sure everything works on all the web servers, their configuration can be found in vagrant/salt/<web-server>.

+<sup>1</sup>: We're not certain if it's possible to configure lighttpd to verify cetificates as a
+self-signed CA, until that is confirmed lighttpd is put on hold.

+<sup>2</sup>: Apache support will be added soon.
+Note that it might still work, we just haven't
+tested it yet.
+Pull requests welcome!

 ### Vagrant tips